avignal5/SeqApiPop/SeqApiPop_3_LDfilterAndPCAs.md

 |XC4 | 747325 | 7023689 | 0.1064|

-## Filters on linkage desiquilibrium (LD), using different LD values and windows in plink
+## 3. Filters on linkage desiquilibrium (LD), using different LD values and windows in plink and PCA

-### PCA on complete dataset
+### 3.1.
+PCA on complete dataset

 ```bash
 #! /bin/bash